Hudson's Bay fights lender that wants Ruby Liu deal terminated: court docs

 Restore said this is necessary because the Bay bungled its liquidation by failing to close stores properly and remove fixtures and equipment.

-But Culhane points out that Hilco, along with Gordon Brothers, Tiger, the GA Group and SB360 Capital formed a syndicate to run the Bay’s liquidation, after the retailer filed for creditor protection in March.
+But Culhane argues the Bay is properly governed and points out that Hilco, along with Gordon Brothers, Tiger, the GA Group and SB360 Capital, formed a syndicate to run the Bay’s liquidation after the retailer filed for creditor protection in March.

 That syndicate meant Hilco — Restore’s owner — was involved in the liquidation on a daily basis.
 It had supervisory staff at each of the Bay’s stores and the syndicate had sole discretion to determine the timing and pricing for furniture, fixtures and equipment sales.
 Syndicate members were also eligible to receive a 15 per cent cut of these sales.